github/pages-gem/README.md

 ### 1. Ruby

 The version of Ruby with which Jekyll is executed.
 Although Jekyll itself may be compatible with prior or future versions of Ruby, different execution environments yield different results.
 Ruby 1.8.7 parses YML differently than 1.9.3, for example, and Kramdown has trouble processing `mailto` links prior to 1.9.3.
-In order to ensure that building locally consistently results in a the same build as what appears when published, it's essential that Ruby itself is versioned along side the Gem, despite no known incompatibilities.
+In order to ensure that building locally consistently results in the same build as what appears when published, it's essential that Ruby itself is versioned along side the Gem, despite no known incompatibilities.

 ### 2. Dependencies

-This includes Markdown processors, and any other Jekyll dependency for which version inconguency may produce unexpected results.
+This includes Markdown processors, and any other Jekyll dependency for which version incongruency may produce unexpected results.
 Traditionally, MaruKu, Kramdown, RedCloth, liquid, rdiscount, and redcarpet have been strictly maintained due to known breaking changes.

 ## Changlog